homeles/AuthGuardian/README.md

 # AuthGuardian

-This is a JavaScript application that controls the Token and SSH Key authorizations for a GitHub Organization.
-It lists all credential authorizations in the organization every hour.
+This application generates a CSV file that contains all the SSH Keys and PATs (Personal Access Tokens) Registered in a GitHub Organization

 ## Prerequisites